photographymkb/pipeline_repo/README.md

 # pipeline_repo
-This is a temporary repository for azure pipeline.
+This is a temporary repository for azure pipeline